Govt to create centralised jobs database

 While the nodal authority for tracking critical data, such as GDP growth and job creation, is the National Statistical Office of the ministry of statistics and programme implementation, the labour and employment ministry is responsible for making policies, such as social schemes, for the workforce.

-“The lack of a central database means that the government doesn’t have an institutional mechanism to access comprehensive information on jobs data reported by various ministries,” the official said.
+“The lack of a central database means the government doesn’t have an institutional mechanism to access comprehensive information on jobs data reported by various ministries,” the official quoted above said.

 All existing mechanisms of tracking employment, such as the flagship sample surveys of the NSO, will continue.

-The plan is to have all employment-data-generating ministries to seamlessly upload their information on to a central portal-like platform so that it is handy and there is no blind spot, the official said.
+The plan is to have all employment-data-generating ministries to seamlessly upload their information on to a central portal-like platform so that it is handy and there is no blind spot, the official added.

-The labour ministry feels many programmes geared towards the labour market and their contribution in creating jobs are not being tapped because there is no central database with details of all such sectoral schemes.
-There will be more rounds of meetings to finalise the plan, the official said.
+The labour ministry feels many programmes geared towards the labour market and their contribution in generating jobs are not being tapped because there is no central database with details of all such sectoral schemes.
+There will be more rounds of meeting to finalise the plan, the official said.

 Catch every big hit, every wicket with Crickit, a one stop destination for Live Scores, Match Stats, Infographics & much more.
 Explore now!See more